0

 You will be asked if you are comfortable undressing down to your underwear – this is ideal and best so your doctor can see your skin without any clothes hiding any potential skin from view.
 The doctor will then examine your skin from head to toe, including any exposed skin on your scalp as necessary up close and with the use of a non invasive instrument with a very bright light called a dermatoscope, which is handheld and which allows them to look at moles and other lesions up close.

 If we see anything of concern, we will discuss this with you at the time, and depending on the size of the lesion, and if there is time, we may offer you a biopsy then, which is a sample of the skin of concern to be sent for diagnostic pathology, or we may rebook you to come back for a biopsy or an excision biopsy (removal of the lesion entirely).
-This may involve an additional cost that will be discussed with you at the time.
+This is an additional cost that will be discussed with you at the time.

 How much does a skin check cost?